 Lifting weights can help speed resting metabolic rate because it builds lean muscle mass, which naturally uses more calories than body fat does.
 To gain muscle means to increase the amount of metabolic work your body needs to do daily in order to just keep you going, since muscle tissue is more active than fat is.
-(6) Find a way to practice resistence training regularly, whether this means trying CrossFit workouts or simply using dumbells and performing body resistence moves at home.
+(6) Find a way to practice resistance training regularly, whether this means trying CrossFit workouts or simply using dumbells and performing body resistance moves at home.
 If you are trying to gain muscle quickly, I recommend ideally doing heavy weight training of six to 12 reps, five days a week for 45–75 minutes.

 5. Avoid Inflammatory Foods

 Certain foods slow down digestive processes and increase free radical damage, which is the cause of aging.
 You can think of these as “metabolism death foods.”
 The body recognizes processed and inflammatory foods as toxins, and therefore eating these triggers your innate immune system’s fight-or-flight response, which increases stress hormone production and slows down metabolic functioning.
 Sadly, even some foods that seem “healthy” are the culprits for unwanted weight gain, thyroid dysfunction, ongoing fatigue, hormone imbalance and digestive distress.